Common Career Mistakes and How to Avoid Them

 Negativity

-- Refocus on Positivity: Embrace the positive aspects of the role in times of stress
+- Focus on Positivity: Acknowledge all the good aspects to your role in times of stress

-- Concentrate on sustainability: See how the work you do contributes to sustainability.
+- Concentrate on sustainability: Think about how the work you do contributes to sustainability.

 Overcommitting Workload

-Overcommitting can lead to burnout, mistakes and internal resentment.
-Although it’s important to put in the effort but committing to a level that goes beyond one’s capability is likely to result in lower efficiency and the expected outcomes.
+The majority of the time, commitment to too much can lead to burnout, mistakes and frustration within.
+While it’s vital to be committed in a way that is beyond the capacity of one’s ability, overcommitting is likely to result in lower efficiency and the expected outcomes.

 - Practicing Time Management Techniques